 In most healthcare settings:

-• Most of the patient time is spent waiting, moving, a test-and-treat cycle, etc, with very little touch time with the patient.
-The process revolves around a stop and go mentality – where patients receive a value-added step and then wait and wait, then receive another value added step, then wait and wait and wait, and so on and so on.
+- Most of the patient's time is spent waiting, moving, a test-and-treat cycle, and so on, with very little touch time with the patient.
+The process revolves around a stop and go mentality – where patients receive a value-added step and then wait and wait, then receive another value added step, then wait and wait, and so on.